Timmarus/Boundless/sprint 0/process.md

 a group chat on Facebook Messenger, since we found out we all frequently use the service already.
 Once the team became perpetual, we began our first in-person meeting.
 The following day after the first CSC301 lecture, we met for an hour to each introduce ourselves and pitch our ideas to one another.
-This meeting eventually turned into an Oscars for best software project idea, which lead to the most agreed upon idea: Boundless.
+This meeting eventually turned into an Oscars for 'best software project idea', which lead to the most agreed upon idea: Boundless.
 Boundless was initiated when we agreed upon meeting up in-person twice a week to discuss development ideas (mimicking scrum meets) for the next three months.
 Anything minor like forming the Github group or gathering each other's emails to create a Google Doc to share feature and other ideas, remained